Sean 'Diddy' Combs acquitted of most serious charges, convicted of prostitution-related offenses

 Jurors deliberated for about 13 hours over three days before announcing their verdict.
 It came after they said late Tuesday that they had decided on four counts but were stuck on the racketeering one.
 At that point, the judge told them to keep deliberating and keep the partial verdict under wraps.

-Combs did not testify at his trialtria, which featured 34 witnesses as well as video of the rapper attacking his former girlfriend, the R&B singer Cassie.
+Combs did not testify at his trial, which featured 34 witnesses as well as video of the rapper attacking his former girlfriend Cassie, the R&B singer born Casandra Ventura.

 Her lawyer, Douglas Wigdor, said in a statement after the verdict that “by coming forward with her experience, Cassie has left an indelible mark on both the entertainment industry and the fight for justice.”